Finding Methane Leaks

 • Remote detection technologies should be required to monitor the entire landfill surface, including the working face and areas historically excluded from SEM.
 Landfills emit methane continuously—365 days a year—and monitoring frameworks must reflect this reality.
 Limiting advanced monitoring tools to select portions of a site perpetuates known blind spots and allows substantial emissions to persist undetected.

 • Monitoring should be conducted at least every other month rather than quarterly.
 Landfill emissions fluctuate daily due to operational practices, waste placement, cover conditions, GCCS performance, and meteorological factors.
 Quarterly inspections provide only a narrow snapshot and routinely miss intermittent or short-lived but high-impact emissions events.
 Advanced technologies enable more frequent monitoring with less labor intensity, making increased frequency both practical and necessary.
+Continuous monitoring tools can also identify methane exceedances in real time, without needing to wait weeks.

 • All monitoring must occur under normal, representative barometric pressure conditions, with atmospheric pressure recorded and reported.
 Gas collection and control systems are operated relative to atmospheric pressure, and because vacuum settings are typically adjusted on a monthly basis, short-term pressure changes can significantly affect surface emissions.
 Rising pressure suppresses emissions, while falling pressure increases them.
 Monitoring conducted during atypically high pressure systematically understates emissions and misrepresents system performance.
 If monitoring results are intended to represent emissions over a day, month, or quarter, they must be collected under average atmospheric conditions for that period.